bbatsov/blog/_posts/2011-04-29-career-development.markdown

 * the is the factor of uncertainty every time you start something new
 * you'll have to learn how to work and deal with your new colleagues
-* you might get more of the same work that made you leave in the first place in case you have chosen carefully your new employer.
+* you might get more of the same work that made you leave in the first place in case you have not chosen carefully your new employer.

 # Conclusion
 Topics such a career development are highly subjective and depend on a